SQMah/Hydropal-Arduino/README.md

 # Hydropal: Arduino Branch

 ## Description
-This is the Arduino code for the Hydropal smart water bottle JA company.
+This is the repository Arduino code for the Hydropal smart water bottle JA company.
 The code will primarily allow the Arduino Pro Mini board to read the ml/sec of liquids going though the nozzle of the bottle in order to measure the millitres of water that a person drinks throughout the day.
 It also syncs that data to a mobile device.

+**Code for the water bottle itself is in the 'Hydropal folder!**

 ## Usage
 Detailed instructions can be found here: https://github.com/Hydropal/Hydropal-Arduino/wiki